 Metoprolol and pregnancy

-Metoprolol can be taken in pregnancy.
-If you are taking metoprolol for heart problems then it is likely that you will be advised to stay on it during pregnancy.
+You can take metoprolol during pregnancy.
+If you're taking metoprolol for heart problems then it’s likely that you will be advised to keep taking it during pregnancy.

-Metoprolol can sometimes affect your baby's growth and you will need to have extra growth scans (usually from 32 weeks onwards) to monitor this.
+Metoprolol can sometimes affect your baby's growth and you will need to have extra growth scans (usually from 32 weeks) to monitor this.

 If you're trying to get pregnant or you're already pregnant, talk to your doctor about whether metoprolol is right for you.